alongubkin/phonertc/README.md

 * Video & Voice calls
 * Group calls
 * Renegotiation (Mute, Hold, etc)
-* Use your own servers without relying on any third-parties
-* Use with [AudioToggle](https://github.com/alongubkin/audiotoggle) to switch between speaker and earpiece

 Want to learn more?
 [See the wiki.](https://github.com/alongubkin/phonertc/wiki)